How To Buy Bonds for Beginners 2021

 - Bond ETFs: Trade bond prices on the open marketplace without owning the bonds

-- Directly from the Government that issues them (for example the UK’s Debt Management Office)
+- Directly from the Government that issues them (for example U.S. Treasury Office)

-How to Select a UK Online Bond Broker
+How to Select a U.S. Online Bond Broker

 - Fees and commissions